 - 6th April 2023: Existing penalty system for late VAT submissions and payments gets replaced with new points-based penalty system.

-- 6th April 2024: Landlords and self-employed taxpayers will start using MTD for Income Tax Self Assessment (ITSA).
+- 6th April 2026: Landlords and self-employed taxpayers earning more than £50,000 will start using MTD for Income Tax Self Assessment (ITSA).
 You can voluntarily start using MTD before that date if you choose to.

-- Scheduled for 2026 – MTD is still in the consultation stage for businesses paying corporation tax, but its inclusion is anticipated at some point in 2026.
+- And then…: MTD is still in the consultation stage for businesses paying corporation tax, but its inclusion is anticipated at some point in 2026.

 What does my VAT registered business need to do?